-As a member of the Belize Audubon Society, a British site engineer zones his land as a reserve in the development plan for the Belmopan area.
-Subsequently, it was gazetted in February 1973, under the Crown Land Ordinance as a National Park.
+As a BAS member, a British site engineer zoned his land as a reserve in the development plan for the Belmopan area.
+Subsequently, it was gazetted in February 1973, under the Crown Land Ordinance, as a National Park.
 Freehold was given to the BAS under the condition that the site be managed as a bird sanctuary or National Park.
 In 1975, at the request of BAS, its name was changed to Guanacaste Park.
 For many years, Guanacaste Park was managed by volunteer labor and donated materials.
-Since 1987, BAS Rangers are at the park full time (the first was a Peace Corps Volunteer, Matthew Miller, who is now the Director of Monkey Bay Wildlife Sanctuary).
+Since 1987 however, BAS Rangers are at the park full time; the first was a Peace Corps Volunteer, Matthew Miller, who is now the Director of Monkey Bay Wildlife Sanctuary.
 On World Environment Day in 1990, Guanacaste was declared a National Park and continues to be a BAS co-managed protected area.

 Located less than 2 miles from the capital city of Belmopan at the intersection of the Hummingbird and Western Highways, Guanacaste National Park is the most accessible of the 7 BAS Parks.
 Visit today to enjoy the bird observation deck overlooking Roaring Creek, where trains had once crossed, lizards basking in the sun at the site of an old quarry, and curious Howler Monkeys eyeing their visitors.
 The entrance fee for residents is $1.00 BZD per person; non-residents pay $5.00 BZD per person.
 Each visit to the park helps to fund its sustainable management and conservation!